 To learn more, read these great stories about why our donors value their relationships with the sisters and how that impacts their giving.
 Simply click a box below to expand and read their stories or learn more about the different ways to give.

 Back when she was still Nancy Means, Nancy Kaz daydreamed about being a Dominican Sister.
 She even had her religious name picked out.

 “I remember those days,” she mused.
 “That did not materialize; I had another path.
 But you always come full circle.”
 That “other path” turned out to be Nancy’s 2010 commitment as a Springfield Dominican Associate.

 It all began at St. Christina Parish on Chicago’s South Side.
 Nancy recalls her grandmother admonishing her mother Rita to “never refuse those sisters” in the days when sisters relied on the kindness of parishioners for their transportation needs.

 When Nancy was eleven her grandmother had a stroke.
-Sister Cletus, the school principal and community prioress—ignoring a custom that prevented sisters from entering private homes—sent two sisters to help the family.
+Sister Cletus, the school principal, ignored a custom that prevented sisters from entering private homes and sent two sisters to help the family.
 “Sister Dionysius and Sister Bernadette walked up the alley at night,” Nancy recalls, her voice trailing off.
 “They bathed my grandmother’s body and lifted her into a hospital bed.
 I remember that experience, that loving care of my grandmother.”

 Nancy’s dad Bert also traversed that ally.
 The sisters called him “Nicodemus” she said, because, just like the Pharisee who visited Jesus under cover of darkness, he went to the convent after a full day’s work to make needed repairs.